Frequently Asked Questions

 We assess a transportation fee for bus service for all public and private school students who reside within two miles of the school they attend.
 Because the school bus is the safest way to get to and from school, all families are strongly encouraged to register for bus service.
-Families may register and pay the fee online or download and print the registration form to mail with payment.
+Families may register and pay the fee online.

 - Who decided that families residing within two miles of school might be required to pay a fee for bus service?

 - Does $100 cover the full cost of transportation?

 - Is my bus fee waived if I qualify for the Free and Reduced-Price Lunch Program?

 - What is the cost per student?
 Is there a maximum cost per family?

 - If my child does not ride the bus everyday or only one-way will the fee be prorated?

 - Will the fee impact both public and non-public students?

 - If we reside in the fee area will my child be able to walk to a bus stop outside the two-mile area and ride the bus without charge?

 - If we begin or end the service at less than a full year will the cost be prorated?